Inon Zur: Career

 Zur began his career in 1994 by working on soundtracks for movies, such as Yellow Lotus, featured at the Sundance Film Festival.
-He signed on to compose for Fox Family for six years, and made soundtracks for various children's television shows, including Digimon and Power Rangers.
+He signed on to compose for Fox Family for six years, and made soundtracks for various children's television shows produced by Saban Entertainment, including Big Bad Beetleborgs, Digimon and Power Rangers.
 By 2002, he estimated that he had composed the soundtrack to over 360 Power Rangers episodes.
+His compositions for these programs were credited to Shuki Levy and Kussa Mahchi (an alias for Haim Saban), with Zur usually only being credited as a music producer.
+This was allegedly so the duo could collect the music royalties.
+Zur and all other composers working at this company agreed to give up the rights to their compositions prior to joining.
 He won his first award during this period in his career, a Telly Award for his work on Power Rangers: Turbo.
 While he enjoyed the work, he began to want to go work somewhere "more intriguing, more advanced, and basically a place that people really appreciate music more"; his agent overcame his initial reluctance and convinced him to work in the video games industry.
 His first video game soundtrack was 2000's Star Trek: Klingon Academy, which he started composing for the game in 1997.
 Zur moved on to prestigious titles, composing for the award-winning and critically acclaimed Baldur's Gate II: Throne of Bhaal in 2001 and Icewind Dale II in 2002, among many others.
 Icewind Dale II earned him the first of many nominations for video game music awards, that of the Game Audio Network Guild's Music of the Year award.
-He continued to work on movies and television programs during these years, composing the soundtrack to Au Pair in 1999 and the English version of the 2000 anime series Escaflowne.
+He continued to work on movies and television programs during these years.